Private Internet Access Review 2020

 - SOCKS5 Proxy Tunnel

 SOCKS5 proxy is an interesting addition.
-This protocol can be used for streaming purpose as it provides good speed but reduced security as compared to OpenVPN.
+This protocol can be used for streaming purposes as it provides good speed but reduced security as compared to OpenVPN.

 Along with these protocols, PIA offers military-grade 256-bit encryption.
 This encryption level is extremely strong and rules out the possibility of brute-force type attacks.